Activity Analysis trust

 • App and workflow interaction signals used to quantify time mix and friction patterns.

-• Optional screenshot capture when enabled by deployment policy.
+• Optional screenshot capture when enabled by deployment policy, with display selection controls.

 What it does not capture

-• Team-level reporting is designed for productivity diagnostics, not individual performance ranking.
+• The product is designed for aggregated team-level productivity diagnostics, not individual performance ranking.

 How privacy controls are configured